Nondual Writing: A Perspective on Who Owns Ideas, and a Way to Write with Greater Ease

 The act of writing can cause great anxiety, stoking flames of perfectionism and fears of criticism, narcissistic injury, or indifference.
-While Buddhist teachings provide liberation from such egoic loneliness, it is not often recognized that postmodern and post-structural thought may also serve put the “author” and their “writing” in a less-individualized context—one in which a written work is understood to be in fact ongoing process taking shape in interactions among writer, reader, critic, fan, and the world of literature at large.
+While Buddhist teachings provide liberation from such egoic loneliness, it is not often recognized that postmodern and post-structural thought may also put the “author” and their “writing” in a less-individualized context—one in which a written work is understood to be in fact an ongoing process taking shape in interactions among writer, reader, critic, fan, and the world of literature at large.
 Keeping such a model in mind can help return joy to the act of writing as it poses the question, “To whom does this work belong?”

 "Nondual Writing: A Perspective on Who Owns Ideas, and a Way to Write with Greater Ease,"